Limit Order Books: Modelling LOBs

-\textcite{Cont:2010c} recently introduced a model in which only $n(b(t),t)$ and $n(a(t),t)$ were tracked, rather than the whole depth profile.
-When the depth available at either of the prices became zero, they assumed that the depth available at the next best price was a random variable drawn from a distribution $f$.
-The state space of this model is $\mathbb{N}^2$, rather than $\mathbb{Z}^P$ as in most other recent LOB models.
-The justification for such a simplified set-up was that, in real time, many market participants only have access to the depths available at the best prices, not the whole depth profile (although this is increasingly less common as electronic trading platforms deliver ever more up-to-date information about the LOB in real time to market participants \cite{Boehmer:2005, Bortoli:2006}).
-Market order arrivals, limit order arrivals, and limit order cancellations were assumed to be governed by independent Poisson processes.
-Analytical estimates for several market properties -- such as volatility, the distribution of time until the next change in $m(t)$, the distribution and autocorrelation of price changes, and the conditional probability that $m(t)$ moves in a specified direction given the depths available at $b(t)$ and $a(t)$ -- were deduced solely in terms of the Poisson processes' rate parameters and the distribution $f$.
-Additionally, different levels of autocorrelation of the mid-price series were shown to emerge from the model at different sampling frequencies, in agreement with empirical observations \cite{Cont:2001, Zhou:1996}.
+\citet{Cont:2010c} recently introduced a model that tracked only $n^b(b(t),t)$ and $n^a(a(t),t)$ rather than the whole depth profile.
+When either became zero, the model assumed that the depth available at the next best price was a random variable drawn from a distribution $f$.
+The state space of this model was $\mathbb{N}^{2}$, rather than $\mathbb{Z}^P$ as in most other recent LOB models.
+The authors' justification for such a simplified setup was that many traders can only view the depths available at the best prices, and not the entire depth profile (although this is increasingly less common as electronic trading platforms deliver ever more up-to-date information in real time \citep{Boehmer:2005, Bortoli:2006}).
+Independent Poisson processes governed market order arrivals, limit order arrivals, and limit order cancellations.
+Using only the Poisson processes' rate parameters and the distribution $f$, the authors derived analytical estimates for several market properties --- including volatility, the distribution of time until the next change in $m(t)$, the distribution and autocorrelation of price changes, and the conditional probability that $m(t)$ moved in a specified direction given $n^b(b(t),t)$ and $n^a(a(t),t)$.
+Different levels of autocorrelation of the mid-price series emerged at different sampling frequencies, in agreement with empirical observations \citep{Cont:2001, Zhou:1996}.